MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 > In Visual Studio 16.6 and newer, IntelliCode suggestions no longer show in the Visual Studio Error List; instead they are shown in the IntelliCode suggestions tool window.

 ## Changes IntelliCode can detect
 IntelliCode is aware of the semantic structure of your code.
-It detects situations where the variable names in your changes are different but the essential structure of the change is the same:
+That structure is used to detect situations where changes can be applied, even if variable names are different:

 ![Illustration of suggestions showing how repeated edits lead to finding suggestions](media/refactorings-illustrated.png)